bl4ckswordsman/NativeAlphaForAndroid/README.md

 > - adding support for fetching icons from more sites (with SVG parsing)
 > - using specific site icons in recent apps view, for each separate shortcut
 >
-> I might try to bring these optimizations to the original repo, depending on time constrains and the original developer's plans.
+> I might try to bring these optimizations to the original repo, depending on time constraints and the original developer's plans.

 ## Features